 I already had my onward boarding pass so I directly went through immigration and security check.
 I had some time before my next flight to Barcelona, so I visited the Al Mourjan Lounge.
 The lounge was huge and spread out over multiple areas.

 There was a great selection of food from buffet counters and also a variety of drinks on offer at the bar.
-There was also an ร la carte menu from which items were made to order as requested.
+There was also an à la carte menu from which items were made-to-order as requested.
 I settled in and had a late lunch.

 The flight to Barcelona was comfortable.
 There was a nice meal service onboard.